AlbertoBarrago/albz_site/README.md

 # albz

-In this demo you can work with hot reload powered by the large Gulpfile.
+In this demo you can work with hot reload powered by Gulpfile.
 Husky controls your commits and prettier takes on the role of control formatter.

-_Web Componentes Rules_
+works in progress, be patient...

 ### Demo
 [https://albz-site.surge.sh/](https://albz-site.surge.sh)